justingamble/2018-advent-of-code/day1_chronal_calibration/README.md

 ## Execution

 Ensure your directory contains a file 'input.txt'.
-Then execute:
+For the first exercise, execute:

 ```
-$ mix
+$ mix part_one
 ```

-For executing the sample tests provided in the problem description:
+For the second exercise, execute:

 ```
-$ mix test
+$ mix part_two
 ```